 Dummy EORI numbers

-Previous dummy TURNs were used in circumstances where the economic operator did not have an individual TURN.
+Previous dummy TURNs were used in circumstances where the EO did not have an individual TURN.
 Most of these dummy numbers have continued under EORI but now each is preceded by the letters GB.

 Apply for an EORI number in the UK